 Parent Training

-Hammond Associates offers comprehensive parent training, by our Board Certified Behavior Analysts (BCBAs).
+Hammond Associates offers comprehensive parent training, by our Board Certified Behavior Analysts (BCBAs) and Occupational Therapist (OT).
 This training includes topics such as reinforcement, preventative strategies, functional communication, teaching skills and more.
 The training utilizes materials from the Research Unit on Behavioral Intervention (RUBI) manual.

 Who is the training for?